From Zanzibar to Oman: A bittersweet exile

 More than half a century has passed since a revolution forced them to leave their homeland in East Africa for the hard, desert landscape of Oman, a country which at that time had only one hospital and three primary schools.

-This blend of flavours reflects the history of Zanzibar and speaks to the longstanding ties between the Tanzanian archipelago off the coast of East Africa and the Gulf sultanate.
+This mix of flavours reflects the history of Zanzibar and speaks to the long-standing ties between the Tanzanian archipelago off the coast of East Africa and the Gulf sultanate.

 "African revolutionaries killed my father's sister who was pregnant, cut her stomach and removed the baby,” Zanzibar-born Omani artist Madny al-Bakry remembers.

 Al-Bakry, who paints Arabic calligraphy and also Zanzibar landscapes, left the island, where his father ran a dairy business, in 1971.

 “On the day of the revolution, I woke up and saw guns all over the living room table.
 ‘What is going on?'
 I thought.
 And yet, my father asked me to go to deliver milk to our clients because the regular delivery man did not show up.

 “Once in the street, I saw an Indian man on his scooter screaming, ‘They are coming, they are coming,’ so I thought, ‘Who is coming?!’
 I did not want to run away and let people think that I was scared but when I saw an Omani guy holding a gun to protect the street, I got into our house."

 'African revolutionaries killed my father's sister who was pregnant, cut her stomach and removed the baby'

 - Madny al-Bakry, artist

 Like many other Arab Zanzibaris at the time, al-Bakry’s father was arrested during the revolution.
 “My father got detained successively for eight and six months.
 When he ended up in jail for the third time in a row, I took the decision to escape Zanzibar,” said al-Bakry, who believes a change “had to happen”.